ghostery/.github/profile/README.md

 We are known primarily for our [browser extension](https://www.ghostery.com/ghostery-ad-blocker), which blocks unwanted [trackers](https://www.ghostery.com/blog/how-we-at-ghostery-protect-users-from-web-tracking) and shows users [who](https://www.ghostery.com/blog/tracking-the-trackers-2020) is collecting their data.

 Ghostery also catalogs site domains through our database, [WhoTracks.Me](https://whotracks.me/), to reveal the third-party data collection behind websites.
-We 'tracks the trackers' and give users control over their data, making the web more private for everyone.
+We 'track the trackers' and give users control over their data, making the web more private for everyone.

 We make the web cleaner and faster with our:
 * [Browser Extension](https://github.com/ghostery/ghostery-extension)